saimulagada/nexperia-code-challenge/README.md

  -> created a virtual environment named "kenv" to install necessary dependencies and managers.

  -> created a form to upload csv files which checks the fields must contain email and firstname and when uploaded it will successfully stored in database.
+You need to have CSV FILE with email, firstname (both are must) and remaining fields to upload csv file to the database.

  -> created a template editor where user once logged in can edit email templates.